taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Charlie bows and exits.
 Eireena stands and looks down at Asoka, who is still kneeling with their head down, unable to look up or stand, tears streaming down their face.

-Eireena: **"It seems these days are full of the strange and indecent.
+Eireena: **"It seems these days are full of the strange and the indecent.
 Asoka has sanctuary with us, but perhaps it would be best to keep their presence here...discreet."**

 Eireena puts on her face veil.

-Eireena: **"Fili, please escort Asoka to the infirmary and see to their needs.
-Serena, please come with me."**
+Eireena: **"*Fili, please escort Asoka to the infirmary and see to their needs.
+Serena, please come with me.*"**

 Fili and Serena both bow: **"Yes, High Priestess."**